Randy-Jordan/md/SSH_Server/README.md

 `sudo systemctl restart ssh`

 ### Step 7 - Setting up UFW
 Install UFW, by default there are no rules set.
-We should allow SSH to prevent locking ourselves out.
+We should allow SSH to prevent locking ourselves out.<br>
-`sudo apt install ufw`
+`sudo apt install ufw`<br>
-`sudo ufw allow ssh`
+`sudo ufw allow ssh`<br>

-After confirming your have a rule to allow incoming SSH connections, you can enable the firewall with:
+After confirming your have a rule to allow incoming SSH connections, you can enable the firewall with:<br>
-`sudo ufw enable`
+`sudo ufw enable`<br>

 ### Step 8 - Setting up Fail2ban
 If you didn't follow step 4, the next step is a must to prevent brute force password attacks on your server.